PeeperLab/CopywriteR/README.md

 There are a number of requirements for your CopywriteR analysis to run successfully.
 These are discussed below.

+#### Low number of off-target reads
+CopywriteR relies on the off-target sequence read count, which in our hands is roughly 10% of the total amount of reads.
+You can find the relevant numbers in the log-file.
+Since the sequence reads are normally not required, a number of pipelines filter for or deplete sequence reads that off-target.
+We recommend using the unprocessed .bam files to prevent discarding data for CopywriteR.

+In addition to the above, we have never tested CopywriteR on sequence data upon PCR-based enrichment strategies.
+However, we believe it is likely that there will be insufficient off-target reads to allow high-quality copy number data using CopywriteR.

 #### Chromosome names